ananyateklu/second-brain/README.md

 - Introduce dedicated tables and schema for storing user and agent roles
 - Assign specific capabilities to AI agents—some can create or edit content, others remain read-only
-- Scale permissions to support multiple users and maintain a secure environment for both human and AI entities
+- Scale permissions to support multiple users and maintain a secure environment

 ### Enhanced Linking & Visualization